yuanzui-cf/yuanzui-cf/README.md

 👋 Hey there!
 I'm Leo Jia (@yuanzui_cf)

-🏫 I'm a high school junior
+🏫 I'm a undergraduate student

-👀 I love TypeScript, Lit
+👀 I love 🦀 Rust & TypeScript

-🌱 I'm diving into Golang,  Rust,  TypeScript, C++
+🌱 I'm diving into Rust, Golang, Dart (Flutter framework), TypeScript, C++ and so on

 🎮 When I'm not coding, you'll find me gaming - Counter-Strike 2, Garry's Mod, and Minecraft are my go-to.
 If I'm free, we could team up!

-📫 Feel free to hit me up via email at <a href="mailto:grassblogstu@gmail.com">grassblogstu@gmail.com</a> or on <a href="https://t.me/yuanzui_cf">Telegram</a>
+📫 Feel free to hit me up via email at <a href="mailto:im.leojia@gmail.com">im.leojia@gmail.com</a> or on <a href="https://t.me/kami_madoka">Telegram</a>

 ![](https://count.getloli.com/get/@yuanzui-cf?theme=gelbooru)